Marijuana Growing Supplies

 Marijuana Grow Lights

 During the vegetative stage of growth, cannabis growers should provide lots of light to their plants (14 up to 24 hours of light).
 During the blooming stage, we recommend alternating between 12 hours of light and 12 hours of darkness.
 There are very few locations which provide this amount of natural sunlight.
-Therefore, grow lights are a necessary component to your marijuana growing supplies shopping list.
+Therefore, grow lights are a necessary component of your marijuana growing supplies shopping list.

 We created a comprehensive list of the best LED grow lights for your consideration.
 See our “Best LED Grow Lights” page for reviews and ratings of each light.
 Here is one example from our page: